dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 lost too much steam, if you've been aiming each stone for as many birds as possible.
 With orchestration, synergy is what you're looking for.
-How can you coordinate each facet, so that everything you do satsifies multiple objectives.
+How can you coordinate each facet, so that everything you do satisfies multiple objectives.
 Grandmaster chess players remain flexible with their available moves and even though each piece is backing up multiple pieces, it seems like they have a maximum number of available "safe" moves.
 In business and life, this means knowing